-When it comes to bat removal in Virginia, the state has a few restrictions and regulations that our teams of animal removal experts strictly adhere to.
-For all species of bat it is illegal in the state of Virginia to transfer, or move them anywhere other than on the property that they were caught on.
+When it comes to bat removal in Richmond Virginia, the state has a few restrictions and regulations that our teams of animal removal experts strictly adhere to.
+For all species of bats, it is illegal in the state of Virginia to transfer, or move them anywhere other than on the property that they were caught on.
 It is also illegal to poison any animal on your property other than mice and rats.

 In Virginia there are three species of bats that are federally endangered: Gray Bat, Indiana Bat, and the Virginia-Bat-Eared Bat.
 These three types of bats are protected under the Endangered Species Act which means that it is a federal offense to cause any harm, hunt, kill, capture them, or attempt to engage in any of these criminal acts.

-Identifying the bat species that has invaded your home can be a difficult task but with these helpful guidelines it may assist you in determining whether you have one of the three endangered species of bats in Virginia living on your property.
+Identifying the bat species that has invaded your Richmond VA home can be a difficult task but with these helpful guidelines it may assist you in determining whether you have one of the three endangered species of bats in Virginia living on your property.
 Gray Bats usually have unicolored dark gray fur on their back, but following their molt in the month of July or August their fur turns to a shade of chestnut brown.
 The Indiana Bat is small in size and only weighs about a quarter of an ounce with dark-brown to black fur.
 The Virginia-Big-Eared Bat is characterized by their large ears that measure more than one inch long with an overall body length of three and a half to four inches long.
 This endangered bat also has two large lumps on its muzzle and has pale to dark brown fur on their back with a light brown underbelly.

 Here at Richmond Animal Removal Services all of our animal removal experts are trained and skilled in identifying the species of bats that are oosting in the attic of your home or other places on your property.
 One of our bat removal professionals will inspect your property and determine whether we are legally allowed to move forward with the bat removal process.
 If the species of bat that is living in your home is not endangered it may be removed if deemed as being a nuisance.
 The Virginia Department of Game and Inland Fisheries (VDGIF) defines a nuisance as a bat that has or is about to cause damage to your property, crops, or livestock or when they constitute a health hazard.